FREQUENTLY ASKED QUESTIONS

 Notswolds is a design, culture, and lifestyle platform that connects the people, places, and independent businesses shaping this region.

-Founded by creatives who call the area home, the platform exists to foster belonging, celebrating craftsmanship, creativity, and the enduring relationship between people and place.
-Through stories, films, and experiences, it shines a light on the creativity and care that define modern countryside life.
+Founded by creatives who call the area home, Notswolds exists to celebrate the spirit of this landscape and the people shaping its future.
+Through stories, films, and experiences, we highlight the craft, character, and quiet innovation that define life here today.

 Who are the people behind Notswolds?

-Bronya Hallett leads press and media relations for Notswolds, drawing on her national press network to connect stories, people, and ideas.
-Through her Lincolnshire studio, Sedere & Co, she also designs bespoke club fenders that are earning international recognition for their craftsmanship and charm.
+They are joined by Bronya Hallett, who leads press and media relations, drawing on her national network to connect stories, people, and ideas.
+Bronya’s passion for design informs the ethos of her studio, Sedere & Co, which creates bespoke club fenders with a rapidly growing international reputation for craftsmanship.

-Chris Young advises Notswolds on planning and strategy, informed by his career in print and digital media including work for the RHS and DK Books.
+Chris Young advises on planning and strategy, informed by his career in print and digital media, including work for the RHS and DK Books.
 He runs CY Gardens, a bespoke garden and landscape studio known for thoughtful designs rooted in place and purpose.

-How do you choose who and what to feature?
+How do you choose who and what to feature on your platform?

 Do you run events or workshops?

 We’re shaping a calendar of seasonal gatherings, creative workshops, and community events that bring people together around craft, food, and place.
-These will evolve through the year, from intimate workshops to larger celebrations, each shaped by the people and stories of the region.
+These will evolve through the year, from intimate sessions to larger celebrations, each reflecting the people and stories of the region.

 How can I get involved?